ffdev-info/jsonid/README.md

-But if I then want to match on `key 2` as well as `key 1` things start getting complicated as they aren't guaranteed by the JSON specification to be in the same "position' (if we think about order visually).
-When other keys are used in the object they aren't necessarily guaranteed to be next to each other.
+But if I then want to match on `key 2` as well as `key 1` things start getting complicated as they aren't guaranteed by the JSON specification to be in the same "position" (if we think about order visually).
+When other keys are used in the object they aren't even guaranteed to be next to one another.

+This particular example is a 'map' object whose most important property is consistent retrieval of information through its "keys".
+Further complexity can be added when we are dealing with maps embedded in a "list" or "array", or simply just maps of arbitrary depth.

-`jsonid` tries to compensate for this by using the format's own strengths to parse binary data as JSON and then if successful, use a grammar describing specific key-valyes as "markers" that can begin to help to identify the JSON objects that we might be looking at.
+`jsonid` tries to compensate for JSON's complexities by using the format's own strengths to parse binary data as JSON and then if is successful, use a JSON-inspired grammar to describe keys and key-value pairs as "markers" that can potentially identify the JSON objects that we are looking at.
+Certainly narrow down the potential instances of JSON objects that we might be looking at.

 ## What does `jsonid` get you?